- How do I sign a waiver?

 - I have a medical condition, is the haunted trail suitable for me?

 We do not recommend the haunted trail for customers with underlying medical conditions.
 The walk through the haunted trail is rigorous, up and down hills and over a mile long.
-The terrain is natural and can be uneven.
+The terrain is natural and uneven.

-Those with epilepsy, heart conditions, fractures, other bone or joint conditions, balance issues, personality disorders, psychological disorders, pregnancy, concussions, or any other similar types of medical conditions should not attend.
+Those with epilepsy, heart conditions, fractures, other bone or joint conditions, balance issues, personality disorders, psychological disorders, pregnancy, concussions, or any other medical conditions should not attend.
 Additionally, anyone who falls into a high risk category of suffering complications from COVID-19 should not attend.
 If you have a specific question, please contact us prior to purchasing your ticket for guidance.

 - Can I go if I am pregnant?